BRIDGE Privacy Notice

 How can you access or seek correction of your personal information?

 You are entitled to access your personal information held by BRIDGE on request.
-To request access to your personal information please contact our Privacy Officer using the contact details set out below.
+To request access to your personal information you can contact our Privacy Officer using the contact details set out below.

 We will take reasonable steps to ensure that the personal information we collect, use or disclose is accurate, complete and up-to-date.
 You can help us to do this by letting us know if you notice errors or discrepancies in information we hold about you and letting us know if your personal details change.